Reduced density matrix and entanglement Hamiltonian for a free real scalar field on an interval: Abstract

 \section{Abstract}

 An exact result for the reduced density matrix on a finite interval for a $1+1$ dimensional free real scalar field in the ground state is presented.
-In the massless case, the Williamson decomposition of the appearing kernels is explicitly performed, which allows to reproduce the known result for the entanglement (modular) Hamiltonian and, for a small mass $M$ of the field, find the leading $\sim1/\ln M$ non-local corrections.
-In the opposite $M\to\infty$ case, it is argued that, up to terms $O(M^{-1/2})$, the entanglement Hamiltonian is local with the density being the Hamiltonian density spatially modulated by a triangular-shape function.
+In the massless case, an explicitly performed Williamson decomposition of the appearing kernels is used to reproduce the known result for the entanglement (modular) Hamiltonian, as well as to find the leading ($\sim1/\ln M$) non-local corrections for a small mass $M$ of the field.
+In the opposite case $M\to\infty$ , it is argued that, up to terms $O(M^{-1/2})$, the entanglement Hamiltonian is local with the density being the Hamiltonian density spatially modulated by a triangular-shape function.